mawinkler/c1-playground/docs/play/tools.md

 ### Scan-Image with Artifact Scanning as a Service

-The script `scan-assas` do what you would expect, creating a scan request utilizing syft to create an SBOM and upload it to ASaaS for the vulnerability scan.
+The script `scan-assas` does what you would expect, creating a scan request utilizing syft to create an SBOM and upload it to ASaaS for the vulnerability scan.
 Running

 ```sh
 scan-assas nginx:latest
 ```

-Should do the trick.
+should do the trick.